wandb/docs/README.md

 <div align='center'>Edit markdown → confirm changes don’t break the docs → create a pull request for review.</div>

+From there, someone from the Docs Team will review the PR and merge it.

 &nbsp;

 ## Docusaurus dependencies